icecube/toise/resources/scripts/2021_midscale/README.md

 # Preparation for the Framework

-As of 2021-02-25, the files that Brian used are part of the data bundle that is (re)downloaded when the gen2-analysis package is installed.
+As of 2021-02-25, the files that Brian used are part of the data bundle that is (re)downloaded when the toise package is installed.
 The muon energy resolution for each geometry is symlinked to the energy resolution for the full geometry.

 ## Making New Geometry Files
 The framework needs to know the location of the DOMs and strings in "plain text" e.g., not in I3 file format.
-These various geomeries are stored in `gen2-analysis/gen2_analysis/data/geometries`.
+These various geomeries are stored in `toise/toise/data/geometries`.

 The original geometry file for the full Sunflower is `IceCubeHEX_Sunflower_240m_v3_ExtendedDepthRange.GCD.txt.gz`.
 In order to redact strings from the full sunflower, and write them to a new file, you can use the `remove_lines.py` script.
 It will ingest the [midscale_geos.json](https://code.icecube.wisc.edu/projects/icecube/browser/IceCube/sandbox/Gen2-Scripts/branches/midscale/resources/midscale_geos.json) file to figure out what strings to remove, and then write them to a new file.
 Then, you should zip up that result (`gzip` will work) and put the new geometry file into the folder list above.